Judy Ho: Television and radio

+Ho was a co-host on the CBS syndicated, Emmy Award winning daytime talk show The Doctors, produced by Jay McGraw and Stage 29 Productions, between 2017 and 2020 (seasons 10–12).
+She was also a guest co-host on Season 13.

-Face The Truth
+Face the Truth

-Season 1 of the CBS syndicated daytime talk show Face The Truth, produced by Jay McGraw and Stage 29 Productions, premiered nationwide on September 10, 2018, hosted by Dr. Judy, Vivica A. Fox, Rosie Mercado, Areva Martin, and Judge "Scary Mary" (Mary Chrzanowski).
+Season 1 of the CBS syndicated daytime talk show Face the Truth, produced by Jay McGraw and Stage 29 Productions, premiered nationwide on September 10, 2018, hosted by Dr. Judy, Vivica A. Fox, Rosie Mercado, Areva Martin, and Judge "Scary Mary" Mary Chrzanowski.

 SuperCharged Life with Dr. Judy

-Season 1 of the Supercharged Life with Dr. Judy podcast, produced by Stage 29 Podcast Productions, premiered nationwide on March 24, 2021, hosted by Ho.
+Season 1 of the Supercharged Life with Dr. Judy podcast, produced by Stage 29 Productions, premiered nationwide on March 24, 2021, hosted by Ho.

 Other

 Having a long-standing professional friendship with Dr. Drew Pinsky, Ho joins him on-air to co-host Dr. Drew Midday Live on KABC 790 radio, which broadcasts in Los Angeles and San Francisco.
 On the same station, she offers a psychological POV, advice and analysis as a guest expert on the McIntyre In The Morning.

 Filmography

 Ho's television credits include the following (with detailed listing on IMDb: